subhan-f/ML-Assignment-3and4/README.md

 - Output Confusion Matrix: [output-Q3.png](Code/output-Q3.png)
 - Detailed Report: [ML-Assignment3.pdf](ML-Assignment3.pdf)

-## Assignment 4: Fully Connected Neural Network Classifier
+## Assignment 4: Convolutional Neural Network Classifier

 ### Introduction
 This assignment involves training a fully connected neural network to classify human spine conditions as normal or abnormal using the `spine.csv` dataset.
 The task was to predict the class label based on the provided features.